Rajshah05/Tic-Tac-Toe/README.md

 Tested with Ubuntu g++ 7.8.5 on Ubuntu 18.04

+generated test cases to test the tic-tac-toe program

+Used Catch2 framework to write test cases

-To test the program compile using:
+To run the test cases compile the test file using:

 	g++ -O1 catch_amalgamated.cpp test.cpp Tictactoe.cpp -o test